behaviors that are bound to harm you physically or mentally.

 Try all of them systematically or select a few and work with them consistently.

-On average, it takes around 66 days to establish a new habit according to what researchers have found.
+According to what researchers have found, it takes around 66 days to establish a new habit.

 So make it your goal to stick with at least one of these activities for two months.